 Improvements in productivity and efficiency go straight to the bottom line of a company and have a real and lasting impact.
 Good supply chain management keeps companies out of the headlines and away from expensive recalls and lawsuits.

 A supply chain is the connected network of individuals, organizations, resources, activities, and technologies involved in the manufacture and sale of a product or service.
-A supply chain starts with the delivery of raw materials from a supplier to a manufacturer and ends with the delivery of the finished product or service to the end consumer.
+A supply chain starts with the delivery of raw materials from a supplier to a contract manufacturing company in the US and ends with the delivery of the finished product or service to the end consumer.

 Well one way would be for Microsoft to make the Office Suite free to anyone with a mobile device… And guess what they did this week?
 That’s right, if you download Word, Excel or Powerpoint on your tablet or get the Office Mobile App on your phone, you will no longer be restricted to using it with a Office 365 subscription.
 In fact as of this week, Dropbox has fully integrated with Office and will allow all three apps to open Dropbox files directly.
 On the return Dropbox will launch the appropriate Office app when required, pretty much eliminating the complex round tripping that iPad users had been forced into doing in order to complete the most mundane desktop task of editing a Word, touching up a Powerpoint deck or updating an Excel formula in a spreadsheet.